ferrywlto/ferrywlto/README.md

 <details>
 <summary><b>✨ About Me</b></summary>

+Staff Engineer of WATI.io

-Owner of a software development company and three cats. 🐈 🐈 🐈
+Owner of a software development company VerdantSparks (currently inactive).

+Husband of my lovely wife and owner of three cats. 🐈 🐈 🐈

 Love rodents 🐀 🐿️ 🐹 and one of my 🐁 named Hello.